m-decoster/glExamples/README.md

 **Run**: `cd bin; ./04-hello_heightmap.out`

 This example introduces the loading and rendering of heightmaps.
 It also introduces smooth camera movement and looking around with the mouse.
-The terrain is rendered without color or texture and in wireframe.
+The heightmap is rendered without color or texture and in wireframe.
 Adding color and texture is a good exercise for the beginning reader.
+Finally, we also introduce backface culling.

 [Code](src/examples/04-hello_heightmap)